mtgjson/mtgjson-website/docs/data-models/card-deck/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### isStarter
-> If this card is found in a booster pack.
+> If the card is found in a booster pack.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.0`